Understanding Probate Law in Florida

 - Legal Support For Probate Administrators

-An experienced lawyer can help an executor through every step of the probate process, from conducting an estate’s inventory to distributing its assets.
+An experienced Florida probate attorney can help an executor through every step of the probate process in Florida, from conducting an estate’s inventory to distributing its assets.

-To begin the probate process, your attorney will need to know a number of pieces of information, including:
+To begin the probate process, your Florida probate attorney will need to know a number of pieces of information, including:

 • The deceased’s name, birth date and Social Security number